Loading...

 They're gonna be the main ones we focus on in this lesson.

-So oganesson is very highly radioactive, and that's because it's really, really heavy.
+So oganesson is very highly radioactive and that's because it's really, really heavy.

-We're not gonna go through that in today's lesson, but maybe something for another time.
+We are not gonna go through that in today's lesson, but maybe something for another time.

-And because of that, we don't really know much about its chemical properties.
+Only a few atoms of oganesson have ever been synthesized and because of that we don't really know much about its chemical properties.

 We can only make predictions about the ways that we think that oganesson would behave.